Worship and Fellowship

-Campus Worship, a Christian worship service to nurture faith and spiritual growth, is held every other Wednesday from 10:10-11 a.m. in Lehman Auditorium.
-Convocation takes place at the same time and place the opposite week.
+Campus Worship, a Christian worship service to nurture faith and spiritual growth, is held every other Wednesday from 10:10-11 a.m. in Martin Chapel.
+Convocation takes place at the same time in Lehman Auditorium the opposite week.
 Seminary students are welcome to attend; a schedule is posted on the seminary worship board.

 Phone: (540) 432-HELP (4357)

 Computers are available to seminary students in the computer room (#121) on the first floor of the seminary building.
 EMU general purpose computer labs are open to students.
 For more detailed information on EMU computing resources, see the “Computing for Students” section in the Graduate Student Handbook.

 In light of the fact that Seminary culture increasingly includes video conferencing, we need to have in place policies that will guide how video conferencing is used.
 Our goal is to both make it easier for students to take courses and also make the instructor’s experience work as smoothly as possible.

 - If any student has a legitimate reason why they must be absent from a particular class session and notifies the instructor in advance, video conferencing software may be used in place of in-person attendance.